ietf-wg-cellar/matroska-specification/cellar-codec/index_codec.md

 # Introduction

-Matroska is a multimedia container format.
+Matroska is a multimedia container format defined in [@!RFC9559].
 It stores interleaved and timestamped audiovisual data using various codecs.
 To interpret the codec data, a mapping between the way the data is stored in Matroska and how it is understood by such a codec is necessary.